timescale/docs.timescale.com-content/api.md

 | `chunk_name` | Name of the chunck to be compressed|

 ## Compress Policy (Compression) :community_function: [](compress_policy)
-Allows you to set a policy based on a chunks age as to when it will be compressed.
+Allows you to set a policy  by which the system will compress a chunk automatically in the background after it reaches a given age.

 The Syntax is: